TKTheTechie/elixir_solace/README.md

 # Elixir-Solace

 This project demonstrates integration between Elixir and the [Solace PubSub+ Event Broker](https://www.solace.com).
+This repo is a

 The project implements a workflow as follows: